What It Protects

 With NoDrift functioning, the project boundaries stay visible.
 Phase-two features do not keep sneaking into today's work.
 Draft copy stays tied to what exists.
 Built, planned, and not approved remain separate.

 Lena still works hard, but she spends less time correcting drift and more time delivering.
-The result is fewer unpaid hours, clearer client communication, and a project that feels controlled instead of slippery.
+The return is fewer unpaid hours, clearer client communication, stronger scope control, and a project that protects the value of her work.